Alosun

 Delirium

-A magical dust from India that "unleashes the demon that
+A magical dust from India that "unleashes the demon that resides inside every man."
+The ultimate result of this drug is insanity.

 type: magical hallucinogen